HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ## Loading Speed

 People often refer to website loading speed as a single metric, but in fact, the loading experience is a multi-stage process.
-No single metric fully captures it.
+No single metric fully captures all aspects of what makes up loading speed.
 Every stage has an impact on the speed of a website.

 ### Time to First Byte (TTFB)

 [Time to First Byte](https://web.dev/articles/ttfb) (TTFB) measures the time from when a user initiates loading a page until the browser receives the first byte of the response.
 It includes phases like redirect time, DNS lookup, connection and TLS negotiation, and request processing.
 Reducing latency in connection and server response time can improve TTFB.
-800ms is considered the threshold for good TTFB.
+800 milliseconds is considered the threshold for good TTFB—with [some caveats!](https://web.dev/articles/ttfb#good-ttfb-score))

 {{ figure_markup(
   image="good-time-to-first-byte.png",